Flood may worsen in four districts, remain steady in five

 including Kurigram, Gaibandha, Lalmonirhat, Nilphamari, Bogura,

-Sirajganj, Jamalpur, Tangail, Netrakona, Sylhet and Sunmganj were
+Sirajganj, Jamalpur, Tangail, Netrakona, Sylhet and Sunmganj have been

 bearing the spikes of floods due to the onrush of water from the

 upstream in two major Brahmaputra and Meghna basins in the last

 Water levels were flowing above danger marks (DM) at 14 points – 11

 in Brahmaputra-Jamuna , three in Meghna or Surma-Kushiyara and one in

 Padma basin till 9am of today as water levels at 53 river stations out